-- (a) Norway and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) Amendments to this Agreement shall enter into force in the same conditions as entry into force of the Agreement itself or in accordance with a simplified procedure. - (c) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.
+- (a) New Zealand and the Agency shall, at the request of either, consult each other on amendment to this Agreement. - (b) All amendments shall require the agreement of New Zealand and the Agency. - (c) Amendments to this Agreement shall enter into force on the same conditions as entry into force of the Agreement itself. - (d) The Director General shall promptly inform all Member States of the Agency of any amendment to this Agreement.